DerinGoulartUlcay/HackDelft2019/README.md

 # HackDelft2019
-The repository of Thies Oelerich, Sid Thakur and Derin Goulart Ulcay.
+The repository of Thies Oelerich, Sid Thakur, Mohamed Elsayed and Derin Goulart Ulcay.